gyulanemeth/bluefox.email/docs/projects/contacts.md

 When creating a List, you need to provide a name and description.
 These details will appear on sign-up forms if the list is public.
 ![Screenshot of the subscriber lists page - create dialog](./project-contacts-create-list.webp)

 You have the option to upload a CSV file.
-Read more about it in the next section.
+Read more about it in the import/export CSV section.

 ## Contact attributes & custom data
 Each contact requires an email, but you can store additional data as well.
 The system provides some predefined attributes, but you can also define custom attributes from Project Settings → Contact Attributes.

 For more information on managing custom attributes, visit the [Contact Attributes documentation](/docs/projects/settings#contact-properties)

-## Import/Export csv
+## Import/Export CSV

 The **Import/Export** button allows you to efficiently manage contacts.
 ![Screenshot of the subscriber lists page - import or export CSV](./project-contacts-import-export-btn.webp)

+- You can always import Contacts into your full contact database and export all Contacts from your project, regardless of the subscription list selection.

-If a **subscriber list** is selected, you can:
+- If a **subscription list** is selected, you also have the option to:

-  - Import Contacts into that specific list
+  - Import Contacts into that specific List.

-  - Export Contacts from the selected list
+  - Export only the Contacts that belong to the selected list.

-If no subscriber list is selected, you can:
-  - Import Contacts to your full contact database
-  - Export all Contacts from your project

 When importing contacts, the CSV file must contain an `email` column.
 Additional attributes can be included as needed.
 ![Screenshot of the subscriber lists page - import or export CSV](./project-contacts-import.webp)

-## Contacts in lists statuses
+## Subscription statuses

 Inside a list, you will see all contacts that are subscribed to it.
 The list details section provides insights into: